 The last thing we need is the %W and %L. In the coin example we knew that a coin had a 50/50 chance of coming up heads or tails.
 But what about in a poker hand?
 To figure out our %W and %L we can use an equity calculator like Equilab and figure out our equity (or estimated chance of winning) against our opponent’s range of hands.

 For simplicity’s sake let’s just assume that the SB would shove 77+/AJ+/KQ here.
 I would normally assign a much wider range, but to make life simpler let’s just use that range for the time being.
 We can plug that into an equity calculator like Equilab and we see that our AQ has 47% equity.
-So in this hand we expect when we call AQ will win 47% of the time and of course would lose the other 53% of the time.
+So in this hand we expect when we call AQ will win 47% of the time and of course would lose the other 53%.

 Now we just plug everything in, solve it, and ensure that a call here is +EV.